 UM Scholarships: PSIP participates in Giving BlueDay every year to help raise funds to give out to current students.
 We also work with the Alumni Assoc. to connect alumni donors with PSIP to give scholarships to our students.

 Financial Aid: Most students who are eligible for financial aid during the school year are able to get financial assistance for PSIP summer housing.
 This financial aid does not affect the award you receive during the year and goes directly to cover the cost of housing at GWU.

 College of Engineering Need- and Merit-Based Scholarships

-The application period for the 2017-2018 academic year is now closed.
+The application period for the 2018-2019 academic year is now open.